 Cebiche or Ceviche.
 What is the proper way to call it?
-Food historians claim nothing is more difficult than tracing Ceviche’s etymology.
+Food historians claim that nothing is more difficult than tracing Ceviche’s etymology.
 Nearly a dozen theories associate it with backgrounds as dissimilar as Moroccan, Spanish, Quechua or even English.

 The most peculiar theory was proposed by scholar Carlos Raffo Dasso, who said that Ceviche comes from Somabitch or «Son of a Bitch.» According to Raffo, many English sailors arrived at Callao port affected by canker sores.
 While tasting the acidic and spicy ceviche, these sailors yelled «son of a bitch!»

 Notwithstanding its foreign influences, Ceviche carries traces from Ancient Peru, as it was consumed both by the Moche culture and the Incas.